smart-data-models/dataModel.VerifiableCredentials/Presentation/doc/spec_IT.md

       description: Contains information about the proof
       properties:
         challenge:
-          description: Property.
-Defines a random or pseudo-random value used by some authentication protocols to mitigate replay attacks
+          description: Defines a random or pseudo-random value used by some authentication protocols to mitigate replay attacks
           type: string
+          x-ngsi:
+            type: Property
         created:
-          description: 'Property.
-Defines the date and time, when the proof has been created'
+          description: 'Defines the date and time, when the proof has been created'
           format: date-time
           type: string
+          x-ngsi:
+            type: Property
         domain:
-          description: Property.
-Defines a string value that specifies the operational domain of a digital proof
+          description: Defines a string value that specifies the operational domain of a digital proof
           format: hostname
           type: string
+          x-ngsi:
+            type: Property
         jws:
-          description: Property.
-Defines the proof value in JWS format
+          description: Defines the proof value in JWS format
           type: string
+          x-ngsi:
+            type: Property
         proofPurpose:
-          description: Property.
-Defines the purpose of the proof
+          description: Defines the purpose of the proof
           type: string
+          x-ngsi:
+            type: Property
         type:
-          description: Property.
-Defines the proof type
+          description: Defines the proof type
           type: string
+          x-ngsi:
+            type: Property
         verificationMethod:
-          description: Property.
-Contains information about the verification method / proof mechanisms
+          description: Contains information about the verification method / proof mechanisms
           type: string
+          x-ngsi:
+            type: Property
       required:
         - type
         - proofPurpose